Gagniuc/Objective-Digital-Stains-in-PHP/README.md

 # Objective Digital Stains in PHP
 This code generates Objective Digital Stains and it is implemented in PHP.
-The ods.php file can be called directly as follows:
+The ods.php file can uploaded to the 'htdocs' folder of the server and it can be called directly from the browser as follows:

 ods.php?s=AGCATGCTATCTTCATACTACTACTAGCTATCTAC

-The above link will return a image representing the Objective Digital Stain of the DNA or RNA sequence.
+The above link will return an image to the browser tab, representing the Objective Digital Stain of the DNA or RNA sequence.

 # Info on ODSs
  Please read more about DNA patterns (aka Objective Digital Stains) here: